swyxio/spark-joy/README.md

 - [Inter/Tailwind font-size combo](https://twitter.com/samselikoff/status/1204412222593568769?s=20)
 - [BAD, SLOW fontsize calc](https://twitter.com/drewml/status/1115339490179072000?s=20)
 - [Complete font-size notes](https://manishearth.github.io/blog/2017/08/10/font-size-an-unexpectedly-complex-css-property/)
+- Don't rely on varying fontsize to control hierarchy - also use font weight (normal = 400/500, heavy = 600/700) and color
+  - Don't go under font weight 400, use a lighter color or smaller fontsize instead

 Note: `vw` has known a11y issues: Preserve Zooming.
 [Sara Soueidan](https://twitter.com/SaraSoueidan/status/1121645149983891457?s=20) recommends wrapping with `calc`, e.g. `font-size: calc(16px + .3vw);`

 You may wish to use `max-width: 60ch` on content.
 [Note on the `ch` unit not being EXACTLY 60 chars](https://meyerweb.com/eric/thoughts/2018/06/28/what-is-the-css-ch-unit/)

 ## Color Picking

+Pick a primary color to match your personality:

+- Blue: safe, familiar
+- Gold: expensive, sophisticated
+- Pink: fun, not so serious

+You can also have a grey for secondary content, and lighter grey for tertiary content.

 Don't use system defaults, too brutal.
 Example palette: